The Colts Committee shall appoint an adult Team Manager for each Team each season.

 OTCFC club policy and best practice is that a team should not play or train more than once in any 48hr period without the express permission of the club committee.

 This is to avoid injuries relating to excessive play and to ensure that players are not overly exerted.

 The following statements represent the safety policy:

-We as a group aim to treat all members of the community fairly and equally, taking into account any special needs that people might have.
-The aim of this statement is to ensure that no member receives less favourable treatment on any grounds.
+We as a Club aim to treat all members of the community fairly and equally, taking into account any special needs that people might have.
+The aim of this statement is to ensure that nobody receives less favourable treatment on any grounds.

 From time to time we will publicise your child’s teams achievements through local media, football newsletters and on our new website.
 This is achieved usually with the use of digital pictures of the teams or match reports.
 By signing the club registration form you provide permission for images of the player to be used as stated above.
 Olney Town Colts F.C. recognises the need to ensure the welfare and safety of all young people in football.
 As part of our commitment to ensure the safety of young people we will not permit photographs, video or other images of young people to be taken without the consent of the parents/carers and the young person.
 Olney Town Colts F.C will follow the guidance for the use of images of children and young people.
 Olney Town Colts F.C will take all steps to ensure these images are used solely for the purpose they are intended which the promotion and celebration of the activities of Olney Town Colts F.C.
 If you become aware that these images are being used inappropriately you should inform Olney Town Colts.
 F.C immediately.
 The F.A Child protection department has produced the following guidelines on best practice (golden rules) on the use of images of children and young people.

 The Ten Golden Rules: